Painting with your toddler and curious about where to start?

 What can you use as your painting with toddlers buffer zone?

 old yoga mat

 plastic table cloth

 old bed sheet

 paper shopping bags cut open taped down flat on a tabletop

-Keep in mind that you can begin on the floor, or find a vertical space to encourage creativity and increase arm strength.
-Below is a vertical painting space with a shower curtain used as the “buffer zone.”
+Keep in mind that you can begin on the floor or find a vertical space to encourage creativity and increase arm strength.
+Below is a vertical painting space with an indoor cycling mat used as the “buffer zone.”

-3. Set Limits with your toddler; Sit Tight
+3. Set Limits with painting with toddlers; Sit tight

-Unfortunately, we cannot set the painting station up, then walk away.
+Unfortunately, we cannot set the painting station up, then walk away from our toddler.

 I have never met a two-year-old that also doesn’t like to go rogue with some paint in hand.